Dostendite/odin-tic-tac-toe/README.md

 **The project has been revisited!**

-I have added many improvements, such as:
+I've added many improvements, such as:
-* Cleaned up the mess, now it's *all* OOP!
-* Complete code rework of the game_board & player classes!
+* Complete code refactor & cleanup!
+Now it's *all* OOP!
 * RSpec testing capabilities

 All that's left is to add the unit tests.